alt-text-org/image-algo-testing/README.md

 Goals
 -----

-Three metrics were of interest for each algorithm:
+Three things were of interest for each algorithm:

 - Vector computation time
 - Whether the correct record was the top result for each image and all its alterations
-- What score threshold would result in the fewest false positives without also excluding correct results
+- How reliably non-matching results could be excluded

 Result Format